The Prosthetic Arts of Moby-Dick

 The Prosthetic Arts of Moby-Dick offers the first book-length study of how disability shapes one of the world's most iconic novels.
 Rather than see Ahab's lost limb as a deficiency, it explores the way that his prosthesis becomes both a means to power and a key figure for understanding the role that Islamic cultures plays in the novel's plot and form.

-The Prosthetic Arts of Moby-Dick is a meditation on wounding, disability, and the representation of Islam in U.S. narratives of aggrievement.
-It offers the first book-length study of how disability shapes one of the world's most iconic novels.
+The Prosthetic Arts of Moby-Dick offers the first book-length study of how physical disability shapes one of the world's most iconic novels.
 For generations, readers have viewed Captain Ahab's whalebone leg as a symbol of what he lacks, the limb he lost while fighting the white whale off the coast of Japan.
 David Haven Blake considers that ivory leg in a historical, medical, and geo-political context.
-Drawing on extensive archival research, the book situates Ahab's prosthesis at the center of the novel's reflections on wounding, embodiment, and the role that Islamic cultures play in American narratives of revenge.
+Drawing on extensive archival research, he situates Ahab's prosthesis at the center of the novel's reflections on wounding, embodiment, and the role that Islamic cultures play in American narratives of revenge.

-The Prosthetic Arts of Moby-Dick is a meditation on wounding, disability, and the representation of Islam in U.S. narratives of aggrievement.
-It offers the first book-length study of how disability shapes one of the world's most iconic novels.
+The Prosthetic Arts of Moby-Dick offers the first book-length study of how physical disability shapes one of the world's most iconic novels.
 For generations, readers have viewed Captain Ahab's whalebone leg as a symbol of what he lacks, the limb he lost while fighting the white whale off the coast of Japan.
 David Haven Blake considers that ivory leg in a historical, medical, and geo-political context.
-Drawing on extensive archival research, the book situates Ahab's prosthesis at the center of the novel's reflections on wounding, embodiment, and the role that Islamic cultures play in American narratives of revenge.
+Drawing on extensive archival research, he situates Ahab's prosthesis at the center of the novel's reflections on wounding, embodiment, and the role that Islamic cultures play in American narratives of revenge.

 David Haven Blake is Professor of English at The College of New Jersey.
 He is the author of Walt Whitman and the Culture of American Celebrity and Liking Ike: Eisenhower, Advertising, and the Rise of Celebrity Politics, winner of the 2017 PROSE Award for the year's best book in Media & Cultural Studies.